Benefit Premium

 - When enrolling, use your Employee Identification Number (EIN) as your Account Number.

-- No fee for online transactions on a credit or debit card.
-This replaces the previous $3 per transaction fee.
-No fee for direct bank transfers (ACH).
+- There is no fee for online transactions on a credit or debit card, replacing the previous $3 per transaction fee.
+There is also no fee for direct bank transfers (ACH).

 Checks and Money Orders